 Most of the formats in Magic: The Gathering have the same deck archetypes.
-Usually these are Control, Aggro, Combo, and Midrange decks.
+Usually, these are Control, Aggro, Combo, and Midrange decks.
 However, as you move up to the higher power formats, the lines tend to blur a little bit.
-You can have decks that are multiple types and this is no different for competitive EDH.
+You can have decks that are multiple types, and this is no different for competitive EDH.
 For this reason, decks in CEDH are broken town by what their general gameplan and focus is, whether it's to push a proactive gameplan and win as quickly as possible, to disrupt and control opponents, or whether they have an adaptive gameplan that can switch between both.

 In this article, I am going to talk about the main archetypes that you will see in a competitive EDH game and which commanders fit well with those archetypes.
 These deck types are listed in no particular order.

 The first type of deck you'll see in a typical CEDH game is Food Chain.
 Food chain decks are very proactive and will often put the onus on its opponents to stop its gameplan.
 So what is the gameplan?